-The sustainable growth rate is a vital indicator of an organisation’s competency in maintaining its short-term assets and working capital.
-In turn, this provides an understanding of the viability of its growth with its current resources.
+The sustainable growth rate is a vital indicator of an organization’s competency in maintaining its short-term assets and working capital.
+In turn, this provides an understanding of the viability of its growth with its current resources

-The sustainable growth ratio works under the following assumptions –
+The SGR works under the following assumptions –

 A company meeting these criteria can achieve and maintain a high sustainable growth rate, which is always a positive indicator of its operational competency.